-Harrington Tanya is а Commissioner the at Commission for Regulation of Utilities.
-Tanya is a public policy affairs and regulatory professional with over 20 years' experience in helping organisations drive the effectiveness and performance of their policyfocused teams.
-Prior to CRU, Tanya served as An Post's Chief Regulatory Affairs Officer, leading the development of the Company's comprehensive and integrated regulatory strategy and leading An Post's engagement with government and regulatory authorities and stakeholders at international, European and domestic levels.
+Tanya Harrington Commissioner the Commission for Regulation of Utilities.
+Tanya is a public policy and regulatory affairs professional with over 20 years' experience in helping organisations drive the effectiveness and performance of their policy-focused teams.
+Prior to CRU, Tanya served as An Post's Chief Regulatory Affairs Officer, leading the development of the Company's comprehensive and integrated regulatory strategy and leading An Post's engagement with government and regulatory authorities and stakeholders at international, European and domestic levels